 VI.A.2.a).(2) The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
-Supervision may be exercised through a variety of methods, as appropriate to the situation. ^(Core)

-Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
-Supervision is also contextual.
-There is tremendous diversity of fellow-patient interactions, training locations, and fellow skills and abilities, even at the same level of the educational program.
-The degree of supervision is expected to evolve progressively as a fellow gains more experience, even with the same patient condition or procedure.
-The level of supervision for each fellow is commensurate with that fellow's level of independence in practice; this level of supervision may be enhanced based on factors such as patient safety, complexity, acuity, urgency, risk of serious safety events, or other pertinent variables.

-VI.A.2.b) Levels of Supervision To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: VI.A.2.b).(1) Direct Supervision: VI.A.2.b).(1).(a) the supervising physician is physically present with the fellow during the key portions of the patient interaction; or,
+Supervision may be exercised through a variety of methods, as appropriate to the situation. ^(Core) high-quality teaching.
+Su fellow-patient interaction abilities, even at the sam is expected to evolve pro same patient condition o commensurate with that supervision may be enha Appropriate supervision is essential for patient safety and upervision is also contextual.
+There is tremendous diversity of as, education and training locations, and fellow skills and be level of the educational program.
+The degree of supervision ogressively as a fellow gains more experience, even with the or procedure.
+The level of supervision for each fellow is fellow's level of independence in practice; this level of anced based on factors such as patient safety, complexity, perious safety events, or other pertinent variables.
+VI.A.2.b) Levels of Supervision To promote appropriate fellow supervision while providing for graded authority and responsibility, the program must use the following classification of supervision: VI.A.2.b).(1) Direct Supervision: VI.A.2.b).(1).(a) the supervising physician is physically present with the fellow during the key portions of the patient interaction; or, VI.A.2.b).(1).(b) the supervising physician and/or patient is not physically present with the fellow and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+VI.A.2.b).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the fellow for guidance and is available to provide appropriate direct supervision.